satellitecomponent/Neurite/README.md

 The controls are listed in the ? tab.
 Shift + double click to create nodes.

 (Dragging nodes can require some practice.
-Make sure to drag nodes by clicking outside of the textarea or buttons.
+Make sure to drag nodes by clicking on the actual window element outside of the textarea or buttons.
 Hold shift to freeze all nodes, and double click to anchor)

 # FractalGPT 🕸️🕷️